 FreePrints online photo printing service is utterly unlike the others out there.
-It has an interesting model that offers tons of freebies; you only pay for shipping and extras.
+It has an interesting model that offers tons of freebies including some of the best photo books; you only pay for shipping and extras.
 It's a better photo printing service in some ways and worse in others, but it might be your perfect fit if you're the target audience.
+I found FreePrints to be one of the best online photo printing services and best photo book apps.

 - Like a subscription box, but free and no commitment